mcrio/Mcrio.AspNetCore.Identity.On.RavenDb/Readme.md

 #### Why implementing another RavenDB store solution as there were at lest two more related projects at that point?
-At the time this solution was implemented the other projects were not flexible enough for my requirements in terms of ID generation, how uniques are handled, direct injection of IAsyncDocumentSession, and extensibility overall as this project was required to be extensible to a multi-tenant store.
+At the time this solution was implemented the other projects were not flexible enough for my requirements in terms of ID generation, how uniques are handled, the way IAsyncDocumentSession was directly injected, and extensibility overall as this project was required to be extensible to a multi-tenant store.
-_(I am writing this document more than a year later so there may have been other reasons I don't remember any more)._
+_(I am writing this document more than a year later so there may have been other reasons I cannot recall anymore)._

 ### (*) Missing functionality compared to official EF Core store implementation